QuentinfHn/portfolio-Quentin/README.md

 # Portfolio Quentin

-This repo contains the source for my personal portfolio built with Vite + React..
+This repo contains the source for my personal portfolio built with Vite + React.

 ## Prerequisites
 - Node.js 20+ and npm